An asymmetric random Rado theorem for single equations: the $0$-statement: Proof of Theorem : the case

 Our aim is to show that w.h.p. there is a red-blue colouring of the vertices of $G$ so that there are no red $A$-edges and no blue $B$-edges.
 In particular, call $G$ \emph{Rado} if it has the property that however its vertices are red-blue coloured, there is always a red $A$-edge or a blue $B$-edge; call a spanning subgraph $H$ of $G$ \emph{Rado minimal} if $H$ is Rado however it is no longer Rado under the deletion of any edge.
 (Such a definition makes sense since being Rado is a monotone hypergraph property.)
 If $G$ is Rado, fix a Rado minimal subgraph $H$ of $G$.
 Otherwise set $H:=\emptyset$.
 So it suffices to prove that w.h.p. $H=\emptyset$.

 The first claim is a generalisation of a statement (Proposition~7.4 in~\cite{random4}) used in the proof of Theorem~\ref{radores0}.
-The proof follows in the same manner. \begin{claim} Suppose $H$ is non-empty.
+The proof follows in the same manner. \begin{claim} Suppose $H$ is non-empty (i.e., $H$ is Rado minimal).
 Then for every $A$-edge $a$ of $H$ and every vertex $v \in a$, there exists a $B$-edge $b$ such that $a \cap b =v$.
 Similarly, for every $B$-edge $b$ of $H$ and every vertex $v \in b$, there exists an $A$-edge $a$ such that $a \cap b =v$. \end{claim}

 \begin{proof} Let $a$ be an $A$-edge, and let $v \in a$ be such that for all $B$-edges $b$ such that $v \in b$, there exists another vertex $w \in a$ such that $w \in b$.
 Since $H$ is Rado minimal, it is possible to red-blue colour $H-a$ so that there are no red $A$-edges or blue $B$-edges.
 Thus once we add $a$ back, it must be the case that $a$ is red since $H$ is Rado.
 But then change the colour of $v$ to blue.
 If there is a red $A$-edge or blue $B$-edge now, it must be a blue $B$-edge which contains $v$.
 However all $B$-edges containing $v$ also contain another vertex from $a$ which is red, thus we obtain a contradiction.
 The second statement follows by a symmetrical argument. \end{proof}